 The CoA also refused the Appellant's Fresh Evidence Application as it failed to establish the test for admitting fresh evidence on an appeal.

-Please do not hesitate to contact David Harby, Partner and Head of BVI Dispute Resolution, or Dave Marshall, Senior Associate, if you have any questions or if you require any assistance.
+Please do not hesitate to contact a member of our Dispute Resolution team, if you have any questions or if you require any assistance.

 See Nam Tai Property Inc v ISZO Capital LP BVIHCMAP2021/0010